NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 If you choose to download the configuration file and edit it outside of the Inspector, the changes will be applied only when you manually upload the configuration file.
 The configuration file is a comma-separated file that can be edited in any spreadsheet.
 If you decide to edit in a spreadsheet, ensure you save in UTF-8 format to preserve any international characters.

 When you use the Inspector to save the configuration file, the current page will automatically refresh, and your changes should be immediately visible.
 If you don't see your changes, you may need to do a hard refresh of your site to see the changes.
 To do this, exit the inspector/editor and press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>R</kbd> on PC or <kbd>Option</kbd> + <kbd>Shift</kbd> + <kbd>R</kbd> on Mac.
 You may need to do this for each language enabled on your site.

+## The Error Log

+As EZ WildApricot Web Designer parses each configuration file it may encounter an error while processing a configuration row.
+If it does encounter an error, the error will be logged into the Error Log, and EZ WildApricot Web Designer willproceed to process the next configuration row in the configuration line.
+The configuration row with the error will not be proceessed until the error has been resolved.

+The `View Error Log` button in the inspector opens the error log and displays the error message, timestamp and the ability to delete the error from the log.
+The error message will contain information about which line created an error and the error message.
+Currently correctly-formatted CSS Paths or CSS Element IDs that are not found on the page will *not* be logged as errors, as they will be simply skipped.

+Note that blank lines in the configuration files are not counted and may throw off the line counter in the error message.
+It is recommended that configuration files have no empty lines to ensure any error messages point to the correct line number.

+You can clear the error log by clicking `Clear All Errors` button.

 ## Debugging the configuration or translation files by "stepping through"